 Multitasking on iPhone & iPad – All you need to know

-Switching between apps has been possible since iOS 4, when Apple invented a feature they call “Multitasking”.
+Switching between apps has been possible since Apple invented “Multitasking”.
 Working simultaneously in different apps was not what Apple meant at the time, but rather alternating quickly between different tasks while apps are kept open in the background in an active or dormant state.
 Typically, most of the functionality of an app is paused when the app is not visible, which helps conserve your iPhone’s battery life.
 Depending upon what kind of hardware you are using, the amount of RAM that is available for allocation will determine whether an app can be resumed or has to be reloaded upon switching back to it.
-We’ve summarized the most recent changes in multitasking on iPhone and iPad and how to multitask in iOS 9 in the following article.
+We’ve summarized what you need to know about multitasking on iPhone and iPad in the following article.

-The most apparent change to multitasking in iOS 9 is visual: App previews are now ordered right-to-left and overlap slightly to make the distance your thumb or finger needs to travel as small as possible.
-It also looks kind of neat.
-The view on the screenshot below is known as the App Switcher and can be summoned by double-tapping the Home Button on your iPhone, iPad or iPod touch.
+App previews are ordered right-to-left and overlap slightly to make the distance your thumb or finger needs to travel as small as possible.
+The view on the screenshot below is known as the App Switcher and can be summoned by double-tapping the Home Button (iPhone 8 and older) or swiping from the lower edge of the screen to the centre of the display and hold your finger down briefly (iPhone X or newer).

 Quitting apps on the iPhone